-We expect a lot from our doctors – they are under constant pressure to perform and when caring for patients, there is no room for error.
+We expect a lot from our doctors and other health professionals – they are under constant pressure to perform and when caring for patients, there is no room for error.
 However, they are people, too.
 Like us, they can get stressed and burned out; they can suffer from mental or emotional illnesses, or fall victim to addictions or self-destructive behavior.
 When they do, like us, it can affect their careers and their families.
 But they are unique in that their illnesses and behaviors can impact the safety of others.
 The PHP was created to help them get better even as it works to protect and safeguard patients.
-Tennessee’s regulatory and healthcare entities know the special needs physicians have and support the PHP as it steps in to assist physicians and other healthcare professionals in treatment, return to practice, and ongoing recovery.
+Tennessee’s regulatory and healthcare entities know the special needs health professionals have and support the PHP as it steps in to assist physicians and other healthcare professionals in treatment, return to practice, and ongoing recovery.

 - What problems does the PHP address?